 GTA Toolkit workshops are advertised on the Drake Institute’s Events calendar and are tagged “GTA Toolkit.”
 Follow the link in the event listing to register through BuckeyeLearn.
-All workshops are currently offered virtually in accordance with COVID-19 protocols.
 In order to maintain a collaborative and interactive learning environment, workshops are also limited to 30 participants.

 What will I learn?